hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ### 4) Producing separate outcomes for all possibilities

 To make things easier I will be making functions to print if the player wins or loses.
-First I will write `message = ""` This will help us by printing different message by calling the same function.
+First I will write `message = ""` before we make the function.
+This will help us by printing different message by calling the same function.

 Now I will be making a function that will be called only when the player wins.
 To do that enter the following code:
 ```py